-The program must have evidence of valid memoranda of understanding in effect and signed by both parties from the onset to conclusion of the Level I fieldwork and the Level II fieldwork if it involves an entity outside of the academic program.
-(Electronic memoranda of understanding and signatures are acceptable.)
+For those clinical experiences involving an entity outside the academic institution, the program must have evidence of valid memoranda of understanding in effect that is signed by both parties, from the onset to conclusion of the Level I fieldwork and the Level II fieldwork (Electronic memoranda of understanding and signatures are acceptable.)
 Responsibilities of the sponsoring institution(s) and each fieldwork site must be clearly documented in the memorandum of understanding.